analyseuc3m/ANALYSE/README.md

 <ul>
 <li>Use this full repository of Open edX which has the both the "hotfix-2016-03-17" release and ANALYSE module.
 Merge pull request #11842 from edx/hotfix/2016-03-17</li>
 <li>Take ANALYSE code and insert it in a different Open edX release.
 Although we cannot guarantee that there will be no problems.
-This tool has been used in the last two releases: cypress and dogwood
+This tool has been used in the last two releases: Cypress and Dogwood
 </ul>

 The functionality of ANALYSE has been added as a new django application.
 The different files and folders added for ANALYSE are the next: